adamhaafiz/adamhaafiz.com/_drafts/2017-09-10-how-this-website-works.md

 ### The Domain Decision

 A domain such as `adamhaafiz.com` is called an apex domain (also called a naked or root domain).[^1] An address like `www.adamhaafiz.com` uses the `www` subdomain, just like how `blog.adamhaafiz.com` uses the `blog` subdomain.
-Writing this down made me feel dumb about not knowing that `www` was considered a subdomain too.. but hey, I'm glad I learnt about it!
+I honestly had no idea that `www` was considered a subdomain too.. but hey, I'm glad I know about it now!

 With that new information, I decided that I wanted to use `adamhaafiz.com`,[^2] with all requests going to `www.adamhaafiz.com` subdomain redirecting to the apex domain instead.